 This addendum to the by-laws of the A. James French Society of Pathologists is to recognize the use of our assumed name; University of Michigan Pathology Alumni Society — UMPAS.
 This assumed name was approved by the Executive Officers, and Board Members and was adopted by the Membership of the Society in December 2016.

-Therefore, effective with calendar year 2017 we will begin using UMPAS when transacting all business affairs.
+Therefore, effective with the calendar year 2017 we will begin using UMPAS when transacting all business affairs.

 We, the pathologists who have received our training under the direction of A. James French, M.D., wish to acknowledge our gratitude for his teachings, guidance, and leadership and do hereby express our desire to form a society in his name.

 The name of the organization shall be the The A. James French Society of Pathologists